omar1betar/GregorianToHijriConverterProject/README.md

 Request Body: String representing Gregorian date ("yyyy-MM-dd") example for body request{"date":2024-07-10"}
 Returns: String representing Hijri date or conversion result.
 Frontend Service: Implements the user interface for interacting with the Converter Service.

+you can check this link to see demo video: https://youtu.be/5rxtsQxO3_4